GeorgeSantana1/build69-modded/README.md

 # build69-modded

 My work with samp on android

 - Added function On/Off  Clocks in game
-- Added function editing text on the clocks (rendering on inteface maximum 10 symbols)
+- Added function editing text on the clocks (rendering on interface maximum 10 symbols)

 Original source code by 4x11